gctools-outilsgc/gcconnex/mod/file_tools/README.md

 - Switching of view type (list/gallery)
 - Take over of default file menu options

-2. TODO
+TODO
 ---------------

 - Use max available space for file title in listing mode
 - Folder widget should be able to show (all) contents of a specific folder
 - events on upload
-- forward na multiupload ??
+- forward after multiupload ??
 - bulk download
 - update folder tree
 - redirect na upload
 - flashbutton ie7 outlineing
-- single upload form with 3 upload functions (single, multi and zip)
 - find a way to notify users about a zip upload